 Due to the nature of a fire compartmentation survey, this survey is more involved and can have an impact on your business operation; fire doors are removed and checked, roof tiles are lifted, the ventilation system is checked.
 We can work with you to provide a fire compartmentation survey around your business, and to avoid your busiest periods.

-The comprehensive fire safety risk assessment report will usually be delivered 2-3 days after the assessment has been undertaken.
+The comprehensive assessment report will usually be delivered 2-3 days after the assessment has been undertaken.
 It will also include digital photographs to avoid any confusion and doubt.
 Obviously, if there are any clear and immediate fire risk dangers, then the assessor will highlight these during the visit.
 This enables immediate action to be taken to remedy the situation.

 We can provide solutions to most areas that may currently be lacking in order to meet current fire safety legislation.